Bobby Witt Jr. Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 19th in the league.
+- The Diamondbacks pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks have the 24th-ranked team ERA among all MLB pitching staffs (4.93).
+- The Diamondbacks' 4.89 team ERA ranks 24th across all league pitching staffs.

-- The Diamondbacks rank 24th in baseball in home runs given up (32 total, 1.4 per game).
+- The Diamondbacks rank 24th in baseball in home runs surrendered (33 total, 1.3 per game).

-- Nelson (1-0) gets the starting nod for the Diamondbacks in his fifth start of the season.
-He's put together a 4.91 ERA in 22 2/3 innings pitched, with 14 strikeouts.
+- The Diamondbacks will send Gallen (3-1) out to make his sixth start of the season.
+He is 3-1 with a 2.59 ERA and 39 strikeouts through 31 1/3 innings pitched.

-- The right-hander last appeared on Friday against the San Diego Padres, when he went five innings, allowing five earned runs while giving up three hits.
+- The right-hander's most recent appearance came on Saturday against the San Diego Padres, when he went seven scoreless innings while allowing two hits.

-- In four games this season, the 25-year-old has a 4.91 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .222 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.